A member of:

 Our Core Values

-We maintain absolute faith that we will prevail in the end, while, at the same time, confronting the most brutal facts of our reality.
+We will maintain absolute faith that we can achieve the impossible, while, at the same time, confronting the most brutal facts of our reality

 Why We Are Here